apache/tvm/relax_spec.md

 ## Purity and Dataflow Blocks

 A function or operator is called "pure" if it does not have side effects, which refers to any change in program state besides returning a result.
 Side effects include mutating values other than those they create, aborting the program, or file I/O (including writing to the console).
 Purity is a useful property for compiler optimizations, since calls to pure functions can be reordered or duplicated or (if the result is unused) eliminated without changing any other program behavior.
-Most deep learning operators are pure, as they perform arithmetic on tensors and return a new tensor containing the result. «In Relax, we conservatively assume that any function that calls an impure function is itself impure, though the attribute `force_pure` on a function can be used as an override (e.g., if a function creates a new tensor, mutates it, and returns it, that is still pure but does not satisfy the conservative rule).»
+Most deep learning operators are pure, as they perform arithmetic on tensors and return a new tensor containing the result.

 Above, it is mentioned that `DataflowBlock`s are not allowed to contain constructs featuring control flow (`If` nodes or recursive calls to the current function) or calls to impure functions.
 This ensures that `DataflowBlock`s represent a directed acyclic graph of pure operations, which is similar to the graph-like abstractions of traditional deep learning frameworks.
 This allows many common optimizations from past frameworks to be directly adapted to `DataflowBlock`s without having to accommodate additional reasoning about more expressive features like control flow and side effects.